Effectiv from: January 1, 2024

 § 2 Registration deadline

-Registration and payment deadline is always on Tuesday, 23:59 before the races.
+Registration and payment deadline is always on Thursday, 23:59 one week before the races.
 If the registered starter cannot attend the race, they have no right to reclaim the registration fee.
 If the registration quota is reached, the organizers reserve the right to close registration in advance.
 There is no claim for a late registration onsite.

 The registration will be valid when the registration process is completed and the payment is made.
 If the fee is received, a confirmation email will be sent.